The Lions are a better matchup for the Seahawks in the NFL playoffs than the Packers

 But this season has been completely different.
 The Seahawks have lost three of their final eight games for the first time since 2011.
 They haven’t played well in their last four games.
 Two weeks ago, cornerback Richard Sherman blew up on the sideline at coach Pete Carroll over play-calling.
 This week, defensive linemen Frank Clark and Jarran Reed had to be separated on the sideline.

-The Seahawks will play the winner of the Packers-Lions game on Sunday night.
+The Seahawks will play the loser of the Packers-Lions game on Sunday night.
 The Packers are not a good matchup for the Seahawks.
 They already beat the Seahawks by 28 at home earlier this season, and Packers quarterback Aaron Rodgers can really take advantage of Earl Thomas’ absence.

 The Lions are a better matchup.
 Matthew Stafford is a dangerous quarterback, but Detroit ranks 30th in the NFL in rushing yards per game.
 The Seahawks have been stingy against the run all year and make the Lions one-dimensional.